Close

 opens in a new windowkindled opens in a new windownookd opens in a new windowebooksd opens in a new windowgoogle playd opens in a new window opens in a new windowkobod

-Place holder of - 27The Mothman Prophecies by John A. Keel
+opens in a new windowPlace holder of - 7The Mothman Prophecies by John A. Keel

 West Virginia, 1966.
 For thirteen months the town of Point Pleasant is gripped by a real-life nightmare culminating in a tragedy that makes headlines around the world.
 Strange occurrences and sightings, including a bizarre winged apparition that becomes known as the Mothman, trouble this ordinary American community.
 Mysterious lights are seen moving across the sky.
 Domestic animals are found slaughtered and mutilated.
 And journalist John Keel, arriving to investigate the freakish events, soon finds himself an integral part of an eerie and unfathomable mystery.